 Sales Contract and Property Endorsement

 Before signing any contract you should always check the tapu.
-To make absolutely sure the official sales contract is legal, especially if it becomes necessary in the future to use it in a court of law, you need to have all contracts notarized.
+To make absolutely sure the official sales contract is legal, especially if it becomes necessary in the future to use it at a court of law, you need to have all contracts notarized.

 Whatever you may believe, you are not the owner of any real estate until your name is written in the tapu.
 Both the seller and buyer need to make a declaration at the tapu office, not at a notary, that the ownership of the property is changing.
 If you are buying a flat in an apartment block, you need to check whether the flats are individually owned (with their own tapu) before signing any contract.
 If there is no single tapu for each flat, you will not be owner of that flat.